florianwagnerdotme/florianwagnerdotme.github.io/about.markdown

 ### PURPOSE OF THIS SITE

 * reaching out
-* to help businesses, people and ethical hackers
+* help businesses, people and ethical hackers
 * spreading knowledge
 * beeing inspirational
 * contributing to a safer IT world